ltj/itu-bads/miningnobel/README-MiningNobel.txt

  * and practical analyses.
  **********************************************************************/

-Number of comparisons performed as a function of N:  ~...
+Number of comparisons performed as a function of N:  ~N^4

 Experiments:

  N          time (seconds)
 ------------------------------
-...
-...
+4		0.001
+352		2.996

 [ ] Yes, our experiments are consistent with our theoretical analysis

-[ ] No, they are not.
+[X] No, they are not.
 Instead, it looks more as if ....
+The number of comparisons is (N^4)/5, since N^4 = ~15e+9 if N = 324.
+This is assuming 1 comparison every nanosecond.

 Largest values of N in given time limit
 ---------------------------------------
-1 minute: ...
+1 minute: 740
-1 day:    ...
+1 day:    4.559
-1 year:   ...
+1 year:   19.927

 /**********************************************************************
  * Results
  **********************************************************************/

-Number of 4-tuples in constants.csv that sum to 0 found by our exhaustive search implementation:    ... our N^3 log N implementation:            ...
+Number of 4-tuples in constants.csv that sum to 0 found by our exhaustive search implementation:    19 individual, 528 similar our N^3 log N implementation:            19 individual, 528 similar.
 (optional) our N^2 log N implementation: ...